szabgab/rust.code-maven.com/pages/default-values-deserializing-yaml.md

 ---
-title: Set default values while deserializing YAML
+title: Set default values while deserializing YAML in Rust
 timestamp: 2023-12-18T15:15:01
 published: true
 description: Some YAML files might be missing some value.
 In some cases we might want to set default values in the deserialized struct.